1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Quote from Dr. Bharat Pothuri:

-3. Top 5 Foods Most Likely to Cause Constipation
+3. Top 5 Foods That Are Most Likely To Cause Constipation

-Here are the five foods that may cause constipation.
-We’ll explain why they slow things down and share easy swaps for better digestion.
+Here are the five foods that can lead to constipation.
+We'll tell you why they slow you down and tell you easy replacements for a better digestion.

 3.1 Dairy Products